scionproto/scion/doc/DRKeyInfra.md

 every 8 seconds (assuming a key lifetime of 24h).

-Note that *only one AS* is required to perform a first-level key exchange to obtain a symmetric first-level key.
-For example, to obtain `K_{A→B}`, only AS B is required the first-level key.
+Note that *only one AS* is required to perform a first-level key exchange to fetch a symmetric first-level key.
+For example, to obtain `K_{A→B}`, only AS B is required to obtain the first-level key.
 AS A can directly derive the key from SV\_A.

 #### Second-Level Key Exchange